Update 10/4/2019: new article on IBM’s botched investigation of Clemmer.

-John Lee Clemmer, a metro Atlanta resident who works as a Consulting Manager for IBM, has a secret life as a racist propagandist and member of Identity Evropa (IE).
+John Lee Clemmer, a metro Atlanta resident who works as a Managing Consultant for IBM, has a secret life as a racist propagandist and member of Identity Evropa (IE).
 In late 2017, Clemmer paid for an expensive flash protest by IE in Atlanta, designed to boost the white power organization’s profile.
 In early March of this year, independent media site Unicorn Riot leaked IE’s internal chats in which Clemmer’s alias “Why Tea” frequently participated.
 Soon after the leaks, IE held their second national conference in Kentucky, and rebranded under the name “American Identity Movement” (AmIM).
 It is unknown whether John Lee Clemmer is also a member of AmIM; leaked chats indicate that Clemmer was active in IE up to the time of the data leak.

 Identifying Clemmer as “Why Tea”

 Since mid-2017, it was apparent that a Twitter account named “Why Tea”/@WhyTea7 was connected to major players in the metro Atlanta Alt-Right.
 Although “Why Tea” gave his location as “Berkeley, CA” on his Twitter bio, his connections suggested that he was based in or near Atlanta.
 The “Why Tea” Twitter account linked to a YouTube channel and a blog, both of which attempted to put a “scientific” and intellectual face on white nationalism.